1888–89 New Zealand Native football team

 The 1888–89 New Zealand Native football team was a New Zealand rugby union team that toured Britain, Ireland, Australia and New Zealand in 1888 and 1889.
 It mostly comprised players of Māori ancestry, but also included some Pākehā (white New Zealanders).
-A wholly private endeavour, the tour was not under the auspices of any official rugby authority; it was organised by New Zealand international player Joseph Warbrick, promoted by public servant Thomas Eyton, and managed by James Scott, a publican.
+A wholly private endeavour, the tour was not under the auspices of any official rugby authority; it was organised by New Zealand international player Joe Warbrick, promoted by public servant Thomas Eyton, and managed by James Scott, a publican.
 The Natives were the first New Zealand team to perform a haka, and also the first to wear all black.
-They played 107 rugby matches during the tour, as well as a small number of Victorian Rules football and association football matches in Australia.
+They played 107 rugby matches during the tour, as well as a small number of Victorian Rules football matches in Australia.
 Having made a significant impact on the development of New Zealand rugby, the Natives were inducted into the World Rugby Hall of Fame in 2008.

 After a preliminary tour of New Zealand in 1888, the side travelled to England via Melbourne and Suez.
 The Māori players initially provoked curiosity due to their race, but the British press subsequently expressed some surprise that the side was not as "Māori" as they had expected.
 Playing their first match, on 3 October against Surrey, the team was subjected to a taxing match schedule, and frequently played three matches per week.
 Their early matches included a 9–0 loss to Middlesex, but their form improved in November, when they won 10 of their 13 matches.
 The team played its first match against a national team on 1 December, against Ireland, and won 13–4.
 This was followed by a win over one of the strongest English county teams, Yorkshire, and a 5–0 defeat against the Wales national team.
 By January 1889 the Natives had played 36 matches in less than three months, winning 22 of them; they had spent most of their time in the north of England, where the playing strength was strongest and the crowds largest and most profitable.